 Healing After the Suicide of a Loved One by Ann Smolin and John Guinan

-Lay My Burden Down: Unraveling Suicide and Mental Health Crisis Among African Americans.
+Lay My Burden Down: Unraveling Suicide and Mental Health Crisis Among African Americans by Alvin F. Poussaint and Amy Alexander

 Reaching Out After Suicide: What's Helpful and What's Not by Linda H. Kilburn MSW